-If you listen to the latest rumor in Corporate Town nowadays, Agile is proclaimed to be the new religion and everyone who does not convert to it now will be obsolete tomorrow.
+If you listen to the latest rumor in Corporate Town nowadays, Agile is proclaimed to be the new religion.
+Everyone who does not convert to it now will be obsolete tomorrow.
 So you immediately have to rephrase your status meetings and steerco’s to “demo’s” and “heartbeats”, your department to “tribes” and quarterly planning to a “PI session” where the whole company is invited.

 “ What?
 Is your IT department still not working in Scrum teams that delivers your project in sprints?
 You must be out of your mind! “

-I do believe in the Agile mindset though and acknowledge the power that the Scrum framework (or other) can offer, but refuse to go out on the street and evangelize these as the single source of truth.
+I do believe in the Agile mindset though and acknowledge the power that the Scrum framework (or other) can offer.
+However I refuse to go out on the street and evangelize these as the single source of truth.
 I rather spend my time watching the epic trilogy “ Back to the future” to learn how companies can inspect their work and adapt smoother to a changing environment with more fun.
 In this first part:

 Your old machine is crap, buy a new one!